raffaele-romeo/snap-game/README.md

 ## Assumptions

 * A minimum of one deck is necessary for gameplay.
-* The stop condition occurs when the deck is completely exhausted.
+* The stop condition occurs when one player holds all the cards.